dothidden/writeups/content/events/_index.md

 # .hidden seminar

 We're now hosting a technical seminar.
-Join us on the last Wednesday of every month to discuss exploits, mitigations, new security research and everything in between.
+Join us on the <u>last Wednesday of every month</u> to discuss exploits, mitigations, new security research and everything in between.